PhaethonPsychis/Personal.Advisor.Service/web3 maritime conference Athen 2023.md

+# WEB3 Platforms and Decentralized Infrastructure Transform Maritime.
+Industrial Research Workshop and Conference Athens 2023
-# web3 maritime conference Athens 2023
-WMC Athens 2023 is an event bringing together some of the top minds and experts in web3 and maritime to in-person talks and workshops.<br><br>
+We are announcing an industrial research workshop to develop prototypes of decentralized web3 platforms powered by zero-knowledge cryptography specifically designed for the maritime industry.
+The workshop is 365 days long and will present its activity and outcome at the  WEB3 Maritime Athens 2023 Conference.WMC Athens 2023 is an event bringing together some of the top minds and experts in web3 and maritime to in-person talks and workshops.<br><br>

-The conference brings together the  industry of maritime and shipping, international trade, zero-knowledge cryptography, and shared platforms to collectively design our decentralized future<br><br>
+This project enables industry leaders to participate as launching partners in and support industrial research in  Maritime infrastructure and application platforms powered.
+The workshop shapes the vision, specifications, and strategy and builds prototypes for web3-blockchain platforms that can scale globally.<br><br>

+Web3 has stunned the world by forging a parallel system of finance of unprecedented flexibility and creativity in less than a decade."
+This demonstrates the disrupting power web3 systems possess to bring alternative online internet environments into existence.
+We Web3 as the foundation of new financial and digital infrastructure systems that change maritime, shipping, and international trade for the better. <br><br>
+Leaders in the Maritime Shipping have two options: assume the responsibility of shepherding Web 3-maritime innovation in a manner that’s consistent with the industry’s values, or cede this role to others with a different, divergent set of priorities.
+The choice should be clear.
+Policymakers should work with market participants to unlock the potential of Web 3 technologies and design regulatory frameworks that are carefully calibrated to address perceived risks.<br><br>
+A coherent national strategy that addresses these issues would provide a foundation for the country’s long-term competitiveness and send a signal that Greece can reemerge as a global leader in developing digital systems that benefit world maritime and all citizens.
+It could also create a starting point for the public-private partnerships that will be needed to achieve these goals.<br><br>
+Interested in taking advantage of these digital infrastructure systems in your organization?
+Do you want to participate through our partners and sponsors program?
+Schedule a person-in-person meeting with us.<br><br>
+Let’s bring the web3 to Maritime!

-Follow the link to find out more about maritime digital infrastructure and decentralized shared digital platforms
+Follow the link to find out more about the web3 maritime foundation
 ### [Rationale for the web3 maritime](https://github.com/phaethonpsichis/web3-maritime)

-# Industry leaders program

-# Decentralized systems applied research

-# Talents program
-### Onboarding talent to the Web3 Maritime ecosystem.
-Our aim is to provide them with support and resources to lead the future of the industry.

-# Summits and workshops
-Apply to organise a workshop
-TBD: Conference workshops will run from early October and are available to all partners

-### Dates
-Early 2023.
-TBD

-# Partners program
-Our partner program give to ecosystem participants opportunities to offer products and services to the community and associate their brand with a trully innovative initiative.
-We seek for partners in the following areas:
-### Media
-### Launch support
-Help WMF launch the first global conference in web3 maritime and enjoy international exposure

-# Sponsors
-TBD

-# Foundation members
-Purchase a Memberships for the web3 maritime foundation.

 # FAQS